 And the job market has weakened considerably in recent months, threatening the recovery in housing.
 Employers added just 80,000 jobs in June.
 Job gains averaged only 75,000 in the April-June quarter, after averaging 226,000 in the first three months of the year.
 The unemployment rate is stuck at 8.2 percent.
 Without more job growth, consumers may feel less secure about their financial futures and delay purchasing a new home.

 More Stringent Lending Requirements

-Another problem to getting into a mortgage despite low rates is that with many lenders the lending requirements are more stringent now than in the past.
-It's more important than ever to make sure your credit score is good as it can be when looking into buying a house or refinancing.
+Another problem with getting into a mortgage despite low rates is that with many lenders the lending requirements are more stringent now than in the past.
+It’s more important than ever to make sure your credit score is as good as it can be when looking into buying a house or refinancing.
 Those with lower credit scores may find it difficult or near impossible to get a loan.
 From the Detroit Free Press: